The Limited Loss of Large Species in Africa & Southern Asia

 But other members of southern Asia’s megafauna to disappear from the face of the Earth in the late Pleistocene would have utterly dwarfed these creatures, not surprisingly perhaps as these were relatives of our modern elephants.
 One, Stegodon orientalis, was itself a large form, but in southern China in the late Pleistocene there was no question over who was truly the Big Kahuna, the ground having shook under the enormous feet of perhaps the largest land mammal to ever live – the Asian straight-tusked elephant, Palaeoloxodon namadicus.

-It is often stated that the largest land mammal ever to have inhabited the Earth was the indricothere – a gigantic, long-necked rhino which lived in Asia around 30 million years ago that towered above its contemporaries, resembling a strange love-child of a giraffe and a rhino.
-However, a recent study examining the size of proboscideans – the order that our modern elephants are the only surviving members of – found that Palaeoloxodon namadicus may well have been significantly larger than indricotheres.
-This study concluded that indricothere bulls likely weighed around 17 tonnes and stood 4.8 metres tall at the shoulder, but that P. namadicus bulls may have been as much as five tonnes heavier, while the top of their shoulders stretched five metres or more into the sky.
+It is often stated that the largest land mammal ever to inhabit the Earth was Paraceratherium – a giant, hornless, long-necked rhino which lived in Asia around 30 million years ago that towered above its contemporaries, resembling a strange love-child of a giraffe and a rhino.
+In 2021, this giant rhino was even found to be larger than previously thought, a new species, Paraceratherium linxiaense, which lived in northwest China around 26.5 million years ago, estimated to have towered seven metres high and weighed 21 tonnes – four tonnes heavier than the former record-holder, Paraceratherium transouralicum.
+However, a 2016 study examining the size of proboscideans – the order that our modern elephants are the only surviving members of – found that Palaeoloxodon namadicus may well have been even larger, with bulls standing five metres or more high at the shoulder and possibly weighing as much as 22 tonnes.

 Thus, the taller, 22-tonne P. namadicus may well be the largest land mammal ever to walk the Earth, and it is incredible to think that a giant of such amazing dimensions lived not millions of years ago but only thousands of years ago, surely striking awe into the hearts of our ancient relatives – those modern humans who had already begun their great colonisation of Asia.